natasharojany/Matching-Game/Daily Report/DailyReport_NatashaRojany.md

 - Today we did a presentation and then we worked on fixing our restart button
 - We had to figure out why it wasnt working, we found out it was because of the quotes
 - Next class we will do more styling

+## 5/14/19
+- worked on board style
+- got it all to fit on one page
+- fixed reset button